ResearchDemos/Author_feedback/README.md

-In this repository, we provide the stability proof of the proposed controller, the video demonstration of robustness tests and the table of quantitative comparison in three different folders.
+In this repository, we provide the \textbf{stability proof} of the proposed controller, the \textbf{theoretical analysis on robustness} of the proposed controller, the video demonstration of \textbf{robustness tests} and the table of \textbf{quantitative comparison} in three different folders.